 Gestalt Principles in UI Design

-Many of the design principles we follow today come from the Gestalt Theory.
+Many of the design principles we follow today come from Gestalt Theory.
 It is a school of thought that started in the early twentieth century in Austria and Germany.
-The founders include Max Wertheimer, Wolfgang Köhler, and Kurt Koffka.
-Gestalt psychologists argued that organisms perceive whole patterns or configurations instead of individual components.
-The phrase "the whole is more than the sum of its parts" is often used to describe this.
+The founders (Max Wertheimer, Wolfgang Köhler, Kurt Koffka) argued that we perceive whole patterns first, individual components second.
+The whole is more than the sum of its parts.

 Understanding how your brain works will enable you to become a wiser designer.
 It can assist you in determining which visual elements are most effective in any given situation, allowing you to use them to influence perception, direct attention, and effect behavioral change.
 This is notably useful in fields such as User Interface (UI) design.